 - Liable State

 - Any state against which a worker files a claim for UI benefits through the facilities of another (agent) state.

-- The lower of two administrative authorities provided by the state unemployment compensation laws to make decisions with respect to appeals—the first tier of appeals judgment.
-See Appeals Tribunal.
+- The Appeals Tribunal, which is the lower of two administrative authorities provided by the state unemployment compensation laws to make decisions with respect to appeals—the first tier of appeals judgment.

 - Maximum Benefit Amount (MBA)

 - The maximum amount of benefits a claimant may receive during a benefit year (or duration of benefits).

 - Conduct or failure to act in a manner that is connected with work, regardless of whether such conduct or failure to act occurs at the workplace or during work hours, which shall include:

 (a) Conduct or a failure to act demonstrating knowing disregard of the employer's interest or a knowing violation of the standards which the employer expects of his or her employee;